Beavertail Cactus &

 Optimal Soil & Fertilizer Needs

 When it comes to the soil for your beavertail cactus plants, it's important to use well-draining soil.
 Planting them in ordinary soil will result in compacted roots, stunted growth, and, most likely, root rot.
-Instead, make or buy a well-draining potting mix, or ideally, use our specialized cactus potting mix that contains 5 natural substrates and mycorrhizae to promote the development of a strong root system that helps your cactus to thrive.
+Instead, make or buy a well-draining potting mix, or ideally, use our specialized cactus potting mix that contains 5 natural substrates and mycorrhizae to promote the development of a strong root system that helps your beavertail cactus Opuntia basilaris to thrive.

 Hardiness Zone & More